-If you want to stay in the cabins, you should make your reservation a few months in advance, under Corona conditions it is not so crowded here, but in normal years the resort is booked up very early.
+If you want to stay in the cabins, you should make your reservation a few months in advance.
+Under COVID conditions it is not so crowded here, but in normal years the resort is booked up very early.

-The mountain resort costs just over 200 euros for a double room including breakfast, but for that there is probably no more remote and stark area to stay in Iceland.
+The mountain resort costs just over 200 Euro for a double room including breakfast, but for that there is probably no more remote and amazing area to stay in Iceland.

 Staying overnight near the ring road?